Steve McMahon - Fabrication

 - Manufacturing Skills Australia (MSA) Metal and Engineering Assessor;

-- Training for literacy programs such as WYNN, DRAGON and PDF reader to assist apprentices that are challenged when reading.
+- Training for literacy courses such as WYNN, DRAGON and PDF reader to assist apprentices that are challenged when reading.

 I have spent the past 26 years in this trade across a wide variety of roles.
 For instance I have owned my own business and worked in supervisor roles in industry which has given me a sound understanding of what employers expect of apprentices.
 I have been teaching at CIT in the metal fabrication trades for the past 12 years.